hemantksingh/messup-learn/People/Capabilites.md

 * Simplification/Passion - Tell me about a time when you simplified or innovated something and it went wrong?
 * Teamwork/Humility - What do you do to gain the trust of your teammates?

-### Active listening
+### How do you gather information?

-* During a conversation, you can adopt the [labels and mirrors](https://blog.blackswanltd.com/the-edge/7-negotiation-techniques-for-introverts) technique to learn more about others
+* **Active lsitening** - During a conversation, you can adopt the [labels and mirrors](https://blog.blackswanltd.com/the-edge/7-negotiation-techniques-for-introverts) technique to learn more about others
   * Use labels to dig deep into a persons core emotional drives
     * It looks like
     * It sounds like
   * Seek clarification using mirrors
     * by repeating the last one to three words that were spoken in an inquisitive, questioning tone

-* To get a sense of organizational structure and ways of working within a company you can start by asking how does the team you work for fit into the wider business?
+* Asking **open ended questions** - e.g. to get a sense of organizational structure and ways of working within a company you can start by asking how does the team you work for fit into the wider business?
   * This should provide you a view of how work and value flow through the org and where the bottlenecks/silos may be?
-  * The question that you are eventually looking to answer is whether technology drives business strategy and whether data is used for decision making?
+  * As a technologist, the question that you may eventually be looking to get an answer to is - whether technology drives business strategy and to what extent data is used for decision making?

-### Selling the role you are recruiting for
+## Selling the role you are recruiting for

 * Find out what they are looking for and the motivations for leaving their current role
 * You can talk about where your team currently is and where you want to get to in the future - the why, how and what now.
 Highlight the importance of the opportunity to improve and innovate